-- Would you support a constitutional amendment to change the president's tenure in office from a fixed term to a vote-of-confidence system as in Great Britain?
-Why or why not? - What are the advantages and disadvantages of having the president chosen by the people rather than the legislature? - Should the president be required to appear before Congress from time to time to answer direct questions, as prime ministers are required to do in parliamentary systems?
+- 1. Would you support a constitutional amendment to change the president's tenure in office from a fixed term to a vote-of-confidence system as in Great Britain?
+Why or why not? - 2.
+Would you support a constitutional amendment to change the president's term of office to one six- or eight-year term?
+Why or why not? - 3.
+What are the advantages and disadvantages of having the president chosen by the people rather than the legislature? - 4.
+Should the president be required to appear before Congress from time to time to answer direct questions, as prime ministers are required to do in parliamentary systems?
 Why or why not?